 The veteran would have had to serve at least 90 days of active duty service and one of the major branches of the US military.
 This would include the Army, Navy, Air Force, and Marines.

-At least one of those days of service would have had to have been during a time of official combat.
-This does not mean the veteran would need to have served in a combat situation, but that he or she would have been in active duty at a time of official combat, as defined by Congress.
+At least one of those days of service would have had to have been during an official time of war.
+This does not mean the veteran would need to have served in a combat situation, but that he or she would have been in active duty during wartime as defined by Congress.

-These times of official service include World War II, the Korean War, the Vietnam Conflict, and the Gulf War.
+These times of official service include World War II, the Korean War, the Vietnam War, and the Persian Gulf War.
+(Persian Gulf War veterans must have served two years of active duty or the full period for which they were called to active duty.)

 The veteran would need to qualify for financial assistance to be able to afford home care.
 There are many agencies and organizations that promise to help veterans obtain the Aid and Attendance pension by moving financial assets around, thus hiding money from the government.
-However, this is not only wrong, soon it can be considered illegal if Congress passes a law presented to counter these measures.
+However, this is not only wrong, the Department of Veterans Affairs (VA) has a three year look back period to counter these measures.
+This means they will check assets from the past three years to see if assets were moved or gifted in order to qualify for the VA benefit.

 The widow, in this case, would also need to have a doctor recommendation stating that she or he requires some type of home care.
-If you believe that your mother or another elderly loved one may qualify through the Aid and Attendance pension program for their former veteran spouse, contact the VA to find out more.
+If you believe that your mother or another elderly loved one may qualify through the Aid and Attendance pension program for their former veteran spouse, you can contact the VA to find out more.
+If your loved one would like to use her VA Aid and Attendance benefits primarily for in home care, we recommend our VetAssist Program to help with paperwork and to get care started right away.